 As a reminder, your ISA investment for the year of up to £20,000 can be held in cash, or investments, or a mixture of the two.

 Interest rates are currently at a very low level, so sheltering interest from tax may not seem to be all that beneficial currently.
 However, don’t forget that you are sheltering the interest from tax now and in future years and interest rates may increase at some stage.
 ISAs remain an excellent investment choice for higher and additional rate taxpayers.

-A Help to Buy ISA is a government scheme designed to help you save for a mortgage deposit to buy a home.
-To qualify, you must be a first-time buyer.
-Help to Buy ISAs are only available until 30 November 2019.
-They won’t be available to new savers after this date, but if you opened your Help to Buy ISA before this date you can keep saving into your account.
-There is no minimum monthly deposit and you can save up to £200 per month.
-The Government will add a 25% cash bonus on any savings that you make, up to a maximum bonus of £3,000, and this must be claimed by 1 December 2030.
+Help to Buy ISAs, the government scheme designed to help you to save for a mortgage deposit to buy a home, closed to new applications on 30 November 2019.
+If you opened your Help to Buy ISA before this date you can keep saving into your account.
+There is no minimum monthly deposit and you can save up to £200 per month and the Government will add a 25% cash bonus on any savings that you make, up to a maximum bonus of £3,000, and this must be claimed by 1 December 2030.

 Income Tax relief at 50% is obtainable when investing in qualifying SEIS start-up companies up to the annual limit of £100,000.
 These are considered to be high risk investments

 Investing in EIS qualifying companies attracts income tax relief at 30% on a maximum annual investment of up to £1million (rising to £2million provided £1million of this is invested in knowledge-intensive companies) for qualifying individuals.
 Again these are considered to be high risk investments.

 Should you be considering making either a SEIS or an EIS investment, then please contact us further to discuss this.